When you're fast asleep

 - Lady Tremaine promises Cinderella that she can go to the ball if she finishes her work and can find something to wear.
 She and her daughters then arrange things so that Cinderella can't fulfill the conditions.

 - The Prince swears to marry the girl who can wear the glass slipper.
-The King decides to hold him to his word, and issues a royal decree to that effect.
+The King decides to hold him to his word, not caring if the slipper winds up fitting a completely different girl, and issues a royal decree to that effect.

 - Cinderella III: A Twist in Time: The King tells his son the Prince, to stop the latter from going to find Cinderella: "I forbid you to take another step down these stairs!".
 The Prince answers "O.K." - then jumps out of the window to go where he wants without going further on the stairs.